Indonesia Malaise: Production

 The film was among the first sound films released in the Indies, and the brothers' first sound film.
-The first such film, G. Kruger's Karnadi Anemer Bangkong had been released the preceding year; The Teng Chun had followed with Boenga Roos dari Tjikembang (Rose from Cikembang) in 1931, although whether it preceded Indonesia Malaise is not certain.
+The first such film, George Krugers' Karnadi Anemer Bangkong had been released the preceding year; The Teng Chun had followed with Boenga Roos dari Tjikembang (Rose from Cikembang) in 1931, although whether it preceded Indonesia Malaise is not certain.
 These early films had poor sound and much static, but through repeated experimentation the quality was eventually brought to acceptable levels.

+The film has also the particularity of being the first in history to have the word "Indonesia" in its title.

 Release and reception

 Indonesia Malaise was released in 1931 and was advertised as a film which would "surely make viewers laugh" ("Penonton tentoe misti ketawa").
 It was preceded in screenings by M. H. Schilling's Dutch-oriented comedy Sinjo Tjo Main di Film; this is likely to have been an effort to draw Dutch audiences as well.

 The film performed poorly, perhaps because audiences did not want a reminder of the ongoing Great Depression.
 The Wongs' studio, Halimoen Film, produced only one more film before closing: that film, Zuster Theresia (1932), was made on contract.

 The film is likely lost.
 The American visual anthropologist Karl G. Heider writes that all Indonesian films from before 1950 are lost.
 However, JB Kristanto's Katalog Film Indonesia (Indonesian Film Catalogue) records several as having survived at Sinematek Indonesia's archives, and Biran writes that several Japanese propaganda films have survived at the Netherlands Government Information Service.